 - Other places you can install a doggie door are screens, kennels, and garage doors.

 Depending on where you want to install your doggie door, how specialized it is, and of course size, you will spend from $100 to upwards of $1000.
 Doors can be standard or customized and come with a variety of locking options.

 What Size Doggie Door do You Need for Your Dog?

-The company representative said, "Size and placement go hand-in hand."
-He said you want to have 1 1/2 to 2 inches from the top of your dog's back and have the bottom be low enough for your dog to be able to step through easily.
-"Older dogs or breeds that tend towards hip dysplasia sometimes can't lift their legs more than three inches," he said.
+The company representative remarks, "Size and placement go hand-in hand."
+Allow a height of 1 ½ to 2 inches above the top of your dog's back and have the bottom low enough for your dog to be able to step through easily.
+"Older dogs or breeds that tend towards hip dysplasia sometimes can't lift their legs more than three inches," he cautions.

-Last, the representative said that finding the right doggie door is "less a science and more taking into consideration what will work for you and your dog."
+Last, remember that finding the right doggie door is "less a science and more taking into consideration what will work for you and your dog."

 Find a pro to install your doggie door.

 Need help with your project?
 Call us(866) 441-6648